apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

   Adds a new URL to the request queue, if it wasn't already there.

-  The `request` parameter is an object containing details of the request, with properties such as `url`, `userData`, `headers` etc. For the full list of the supported properties, see the [`Request`](https://sdk.apify.com/docs/api/request) object's constructor in the Apify SDK documentation.
+  The `request` parameter is an object containing details of the request, with properties such as `url`, `userData`, `headers` etc. For the full list of the supported properties, see the [`Request`](https://crawlee.dev/api/core/class/Request) object's constructor in Crawlee's documentation.

   The optional `options` parameter is an object with additional options.
 Currently, it only supports the `forefront` boolean flag.
 If `true`, the request is added to the beginning of the queue.
 By default, requests are added to the end.